21 Stunning Varieties of Prayer Plants to Grow at Home

 This species won the Royal Horticultural Society’s Award of Garden Merit in the ornamentals category in 1993.

-Learn more about growing this stripey specimen in our dedicated article on growing zebra calathea.
+Learn more about this stripey specimen in our guide to growing zebra calathea.

 Maranta

-Marantas may be among the most commonly enjoyed prayer plants – though that certainly does not make them boring.
+Marantas may be among the most commonly enjoyed prayer plants.

 The species in the genus Maranta – pronounced “ma-RAN-tah” – originate in Central and tropical South America.